kuma35/thinking-forth-translate/chapter6.rst

    4 PORT FLIPPER-B
    6 PORT WIN-LIGHT

-In this solution we’re performing the offset calculation at *run*-time, every time we invoke one of these names.
+In this solution we\’re performing the offset calculation at *run*-time, every time we invoke one of these names.
 It would be more efficient to perform the calculation at compile time, like this: